How is your relationship with the children of your partner?

 - 2 3 Foolproof Steps to learn to Say No and Earn People's respect

-My 10 tips to create emotional bond with your partner’s children
+My 10 tips to create an emotional bond with your partner’s children

 1. Your partner’s children belongs to your partner